 Righting Relations envisions a connected and collaborative society built on people’s engagement in upholding values of respect, freedom, dignity, inclusion, equity and justice for all life.

-Our ultimate goal is that communities are vibrant and healthy, and engaged in the heart-led and decolonizing movement of righting relations for a more radically just and inclusive society in Canada.
+Our ultimate goal is that communities are vibrant and healthy, and engaged in the women-led and decolonizing movement of righting relations for a more radically just and inclusive society in Canada.

 Our Story